hack-technicolor/hack-technicolor/docs/Resources.md

 #### Direct partition writing

+!!! info "Devices that use ubifs filesystems"
+    Devices that have `ubifs` filesystems (instead of the more common `jffs2` filesystems) *cannot* use direct partition writing to modify the active bank.
+The ubifs file system cannot be written whilst mounted.

 * The firmware is usually transferred to the gateway temp filesystem via SSH/SCP or USB drive.
 * The firmware image is directly written to the bank you specify on the command line.
 * This flashing method requires root access to a booted firmware.